kschuler/guide/guidelines/making-stimuli.md

 ![](../static/images/marantz-stop.jpg)

 Repeat this process for each sound file you would like to record.
 For example, let's say you want to record two sound files: "butterfly" and "doughnut".
 You would have one sound file for "butterfly" and a separate one for "doughnut".
 Typically, we like to record at least 3 examples of a stimulus in a given sound file to ensure we get a good one.
-For example, you should say "butterfly" at least 3 times into the microphone while recording the "butterfly" sound file.
-You will later [select the best sample](#select-the-best-sample) of "butterfly".
+For example, you should say "butterfly" at least 3 times into the microphone when recording the "butterfly" sound file.
+You will later [select the best sample](#select-the-best-sample) of "butterfly" within that sound file.

 ##### To access sound files recorded on the Marantz PMD671